listingslab-software/listingslab/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: We really need as much information as you can give us, thanks
+about: Please give as much information as you can, thank you
-title: ''
+title: BUG >
 labels: bug
 assignees: listingslab